DaveFrost1024/Space-Invader-Breakout/README.md

 ## How to play

-* Enter to launch the ball and begin the game
+* Press "Enter/Return" to launch the ball and begin the game
 * Left and right arrow key to move paddle.
 * Keep the ball from falling and dodge lazers from space invaders.
 * No game over screen yet, so if the game freeze it just means you've lost.
-* If you've lost, press enter again to restart the game.
+* If you've lost, press "Enter/Return" again to restart the game.

 ## License
 MIT License.